kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/access_token/_index.md

 petclinic-db-0                           1/1     Running   0          25h
 ```

 The administrative endpoint is running on port 4445 and the public endpoint is running on port 4444.
-We will be using the former to create a client id and password, and then the latter to generate and validate an access token.
+We will be using the former to create a client id and password and validate the token, and then the latter to generate an access token.

 #### Create the Client and Access Token